 The Growth Areas Infrastructure Contribution (GAIC) is not imposed on an excluded event relating to land in the contribution area.
 Excluded events are certain:

-- GAIC events which occur before the relevant date.
+- arrangements that occurred before the relevant date.

 These include subdivisions carried out:

-- To align the common boundary between two lots and the area of either lot after the alignment is reduced by no more than five per cent of its original area, that is alignment to accord with existing fence lines.
+- to align the common boundary between two lots and the area of either lot after the alignment is reduced by no more than 5% of its original area

-- To create a lot not exceeding two hectares for the purpose of excising an existing dwelling.
+- solely to create a lot not exceeding two hectares for the purpose of excising an existing dwelling

-- To create two lots for land not wholly in the contribution area, so that one resultant lot is entirely in the contribution area and the other land is not in the contribution area.
+- solely to create two lots for land not wholly in the contribution area, so that one resultant lot is entirely in the contribution area and the other land is not in the contribution area.

 Excluded building works

-- Building works below the statutory threshold of $1,217,230 for the 2019-20 financial year.
+- building works below the statutory threshold of $1,382,590 for the 2023-24 financial year.
 This threshold is indexed each financial year using the consumer price index (CPI).